 Easy tailgate food and drink ideas

 The best tailgate food and drink ideas are usually the easiest.
-If you make easy tailgate snack and drink plans, you won’t have to worry about how to host a tailgate party.
-Here are some food and drink plans to make your next event run smoothly
+If you make simple snack and drink plans, you will spend more time having fun.
+Try these:

-• Finger foods and dippables like Tostitos tortilla chips and salsa, Stacy’s pita chips with Sabra hummus, Cheetos and Chex Mix.
-Just tear open a bag or twist the lid off a jar of salsa, and you’re done.
+• Finger foods and dippables such as Tostitos tortilla chips and salsa, Stacy’s pita chips with Sabra hummus, Cheetos, and Chex Mix.

 • Put that slow cooker to work.
-Pulled pork sandwiches, chili cheese dip, smoked sausages or meatballs.
-Set it, forget it and just keep it on “warm” for the game.
+Make pulled pork sandwiches, chili cheese dip, smoked meatballs or sausages.
+Set it and keep it on warm for the game.

-• Cook pre-made burgers.
-Fresh or frozen, your life is easier if you just need to open a container and toss patties onto a grill.
-You’ll find plenty of frozen choices, but your deli probably has a thicker burger.
+• Cook pre made burgers.
+Fresh or frozen, it is easier when you can open a container and toss patties onto the grill.

-• Self-serve.
-Have mixers and alcohol out, then just let your guests make their own drinks.
+• Self serve.
+Set out mixers and alcohol so guests can make their own drinks.

 Fetch gift cards to fund your next tailgate party